-How to Make a Delicious Applesauce With Raisins and Cinnamon
+How to Make Delicious Applesauce With Cinnamon and Raisins

 Homemade Applesauce My Way

 Autumn is the perfect season to make lots of applesauce.
 If you're lucky enough to have an apple tree growing in your garden, it's also the best harvest time.
 I love to turn those apples into a delicious food.

 When I make applesauce, I don't even bother to peel and core the apples.
 Not only does this mean less work in the kitchen, but it's healthier, too, because the skin and cores contain the most pectin, which is a healthy dietary fiber.
 For this reason, I often use apples that are too small to peel.
 I don't even remove the stems!
 Of course, you can use big apples, too, but then you have to cut them in smaller pieces.

 I like to experiment when I make my applesauce, and over the years I've developed many different variations.
 Each has its own specific flavor profile, and I've shared some of my favorite versions below.

 Have you ever made applesauce with cinnamon and raisins?

 - Small apples (quantity depends on how much applesauce you want to make)

 - Thoroughly wash the apples in cold water.
 You can either use your hands or use a brush.